stevecondylios/R-in-Rails/README.md

 To deploy the app to heroku, several things need to be configured.
 These are:
-* adding the bundler2 buildpack
+* adding the ruby buildpack
 * addingthe R buildpack (for the [herkou-16 stack](https://elements.heroku.com/buildpacks/dpmccabe/heroku-buildpack-r))
 * setting heroku-16 stack
 * adding init.R file